isomerpages/enterprisesg-fha/pages/Lam Kee Fisheries Pte Ltd.md

 		</div>
 		<div style="flex: 1 1 58%; display: block; margin-left: 3px" class="card-sgds">
 			<h4 style="text-transform: uppercase; color: black;"><b>Lam Kee Fisheries Pte Ltd</b></h4>
 			<p>Lam Kee Fisheries, established in the 1970s, is Singapore's leading importer and exporter of premium frozen seafood.
 Renowned for consistent quality and reliability, we deliver exceptional value by balancing superior quality with competitive pricing.
-We pride ourselves on fostering long-term partnerships, offering dedicated sales support, and driving collaborative growth.</p>
+We pride ourselves on fostering long-term partnerships, offering dedicated sales support, and driving collaborative growth.
+Discover how our premium seafood solutions can elevate your business at the expo.</p>
 			<p><a target="_blank" href="https://www.lamkeeseafood.com">www.lamkeeseafood.com</a></p>
 		</div>
 	</div>